 While all the truths are important, the one most applicable to identifying your emotions and shifting your limiting beliefs is the third.
 The third of the Four Loving Truths I explored is “Feelings Are Divine and to Be Honored.”

-Encoded within you is a deep sensitivity, designed to provide you with exquisite information to guide you to right action, to protect you, to lead you to pleasure, to experience intimacy.
+Encoded within you is a deep sensitivity, designed to provide you with exquisite information to guide you to the right action, to protect you, to lead you to pleasure, to experience intimacy.
 Your feelings express the deepest truth of your soul.
 It is through your feelings that you experience spirit, the greater essence of life.
 Feelings are the universal human language, a conduit from heart to heart, transcending our outer differences and connecting us to all.

 We become most human and alive when we cry our tears, laugh our amusement, you out in anger, shake with fear, reach out with love and bubble over with joy.
-Feeling these feelings, naming them, and being in relationship with them in the here and now is the way to a full, vibrant life.
+Feeling these feelings, naming them, and being in a relationship with them in the here and now is the way to a full, vibrant life.

 Our emotions guide us to pleasure, alert us to pain, divert us from danger, and lead us to fulfillment.
 When we deny our emotions, we become depressed, anxious, and even physically ill.
 We may act out inappropriately rather than expressing our emotions responsibly.
 Being hurtful, mean, ill-willed, or irresponsible are all examples of our dark side’s misuse of feelings.
 Even worse, such a feeling-avoidant attitude causes us to miss the wisdom and aliveness encoded in our emotions.
 We miss the flow of energy within us.
 We miss the connection to our heart, to the hearts of others, and to spirit.
 When we misuse or cut off our feelings, we miss their ability to lead us to the next level of exploration.